 The Bordos of San Pedro Sula are some of the most dangerous neighborhoods in the world.
 San Pedro Sula was ranked the #1 most dangerous city in the world in 2014, but has moved down the list in recent years.

 All of the homes here are usually made from debris found around the city or donations from church groups and ministries.
 Most homes have corrugated tin roofs with some wood paneling or sometimes just plastic sheeting rolls used in agriculture and gardening.
-Some homes have electricity but usually just one light bulb, and one outlet, with many power cables attached.
+Some homes have electricity but usually just one light bulb and one outlet, with many power cables attached.
 The homes have a primitive septic tank made with a barrel buried in the ground to hold their waste.
-Most grey water, like sink, or bathing water, is just piped out into the street and flows down to the river.
+Most grey water, like sink or bathing water, is just piped out into the street and flows down to the river.

-They are mostly well groomed, and clean, and try and keep their homes organized as well.
-Their kids are amazing especially when they have been fed and are able to fight the effects of malnutrition.
-One thing I have learned living near them is to never waste a thing.
-They often want to share their very best food with me when I come into the bordo, and I have learned if I don't finish it all, it is very polite of me to offer it to another.
+They are mostly well-groomed and clean, and they try to keep their homes organized in spite of the dire circumstances.
+Their children are amazing and so loving!
+Especially when they have been consistently well-fed which enables them to fight the effects of malnutrition.
+One thing that we have learned while visiting with them, is to NEVER waste a thing.
+They are very sharing and want to give their very best food to us while we are in the Bordo.
+In fact, we have learned that if we can't finish it all, it is very polite to just offer your leftovers to another person nearby.
 No food should ever be wasted!
 They truly are so humble and kind.